 No seriously, the festival booths are actually small!
 If you’ve ever been to Epcot before and done the “drink around the world” thing, this is very similar, but with far more “countries.”
 The permanent bars and restaurants are still present, of course, but they add a ton of extra booths for the festival specialties It’s easy to confuse them if you’re not paying attention.
 The participating festival locations will be listed in your passport, and will have a little menu outside with the Food and Wine Festival logo on it.
 Don’t get confused by paying more than festival prices.
 For example, if you’re going to the Mexico pavilion, the cantina inside is NOT a part of the festival.
 This is reflected in the prices and the fact that it is not listed in your passport!
 The Mexico booth that is participating is outside of the pyramid, with the menu and passport options!

-You can eat a LOT
+You can eat and drink a LOT of Food and Wine

 Trust me when I say you can try food and drink from nearly every participating country’s booth.
 The reason for this is the portion sizes!
 They’re smaller than most people (and myself) expect!
 With the smaller portion sizes for both drinks and food, you are able to try a lot more variety without filling up from one place.
 Some of you may be wondering, what about the astronomical Disney prices???
 Well you’re in luck - the prices are actually reduced with the smaller portions.
 Like I mentioned before, we set aside $100 to spend, and didn’t come close to it.
 It is definitely doable to try many different things without breaking the bank, and I highly recommend it!
 It’s a neat opportunity to try foods either inspired by or traditional recipes from the country that is being represented without the hefty price of a plane ticket.